 Saki Macozoma is one of the most prominent business figures in South Africa.
-He is executive chairman of Safika Holdings, Tshipi é Ntle and Ntsimbintle Mining, and a director of Volkswagen South Africa and is deputy chairman of Vodacom Group Limited.
+He is chairman of Safika Holdings, Tshipi é Ntle and Ntsimbintle Mining, group chair of Vodacom and a director of Volkswagen South Africa.

-In April 1996, Saki resigned from parliament to become the first black managing director of Transnet, the state-owned company that runs South Africa’s ports, railways and South African Airways.
+In April 1996, Saki resigned from Parliament to become the first black managing director of Transnet, the state-owned company that runs South Africa’s ports, railways and South African Airways.
 In 1998, he was appointed to the board of Standard Bank and later became its deputy chairman.
-He has also served as chairman of the prominent South African financial institutions STANLIB and Liberty Holdings.
-He is currently deputy chairman of Vodacom.
+He has also served as deputy chairman of the prominent South African financial institutions STANLIB and Liberty Holdings.

 Saki studied political science, economics and journalism at UNISA and the University of Boston.